-To help streamline Work for the Dole administration, Work for the Dole Coordinator contracts will cease and jobactive providers will instead source all Work for the Dole places from 1 January 2018.
+To help streamline Work for the Dole administration, Work for the Dole Coordinator contracts ceased and jobactive providers now source all Work for the Dole places.

-Work for the Dole group-based activities will be refocused to primarily target places to the most disadvantaged people, that is, those who face a range of vocational and non-vocational barriers.
+Work for the Dole Group Based Activities have been refocused to primarily target places to the most disadvantaged people, that is, those who face a range of vocational and non-vocational barriers.

-The following Fact Sheets provide more information on the changes to the Work for the Dole program:
+The Indigenous Specific Work for the Dole Activities fact sheet provides more information on the changes to the Work for the Dole program.